SH1R3F/Nevermore-Academy-v2/README.md

 Mobile verification done using twilio and twilio-notification-channel package\
 Users are required to verify their mobile number in order to use our services\
 Users are not required to verify their email but they will always have an alert that they need to verify their email or they won't receive any email notification\
-A listener is hooked to NotificationSending event that will fail any notification that is sent to a user that didn't verify his email;
+A listener is hooked to NotificationSending event that will fail any notification that is sent to a user that didn't verify his email;\
+If admin changes user email or mobile verification is reset and resent (Only if User model is implementing required interfaces)\
+On user registration they are required to upload their profile pictures which is handled by Spatie media library.\
+When user is edited / deleted media is automatically deleted / updated\